 Dog Park Safety Tips for Responsible Pet Parents

-When visiting an off-leash play area with your dog, remember our safety advice since the dog park may be a deadly place for those who are unprepared.
+When visiting an off-leash play area with your dog, remember our safety advice since the dog park may be a dangerous place for those who are unprepared.

 #1: Protect your dog against infectious diseases

-Your dog must, at the at least, be current on their rabies, distemper, parvovirus, and bordetella vaccines since reputable dog parks demand evidence of vaccination before giving entry.
-Leptospirosis, canine influenza, and parainfluenza vaccines may also be necessary or advised, so make sure your dog is up to date before taking them to the park.
+Your dog must be current on their rabies, distemper, parvovirus, and bordetella vaccines.
+Leptospirosis, canine influenza, and parainfluenza vaccines may also be necessary or advised.

 #2: Visit during off-times